kovidgoyal/kitty/docs/faq.rst

 How can I assign a single global shortcut to bring up the kitty terminal?
 -----------------------------------------------------------------------------

-Bringin up application on a single keypress is the job of the window manager/desktop environment.
+Bringing up applications on a single key press is the job of the window manager/desktop environment.
 For ways to do it with kitty (or indeed any terminal) in different environments, see `here <https://github.com/kovidgoyal/kitty/issues/45>`_.